-Highlights of the 2013-14 season included Michael Daugherty’s 2003 concerto for timpani and wind ensemble, Raise the Roof, as well as the premiere of Hollis Thoms’ Symphony No. 2, for marimba and orchestra.
+Highlights of recent seasons include Michael Daugherty’s concerto for timpani and wind ensemble, Raise the Roof, and a performance with the Maryland Band Directors Band of James Curnow’s Concertino for Solo Percussionist.
 Also a versatile performer on early music percussion, Humphreys was recently featured on several Spanish Baroque chamber music programs, including The Bach Sinfonia’s “Nuevo Mundo Barroco” and Harmonious Blacksmith’s “Music of the Iberian Peninsula.”

 Humphreys has recorded seven French Baroque operas with Opera Lafayette for the Naxos label, including several modern-day premieres.
-Notable releases include Rebel’s 1745 Zelindor, Roi de Sylphes and Monsigny’s 1762 Le Roi et le Fermier, which required creating percussion parts based on historical performance practices.
-She also can be heard on recent and upcoming Chandos recordings with Philadelphia’s Tempesta di Mare, as well as DC-based Cantate’s 2012 release of Andrew Simpson’s Crown of Stars, and Patrick Roulet’s 2012 CD, Michael Colgrass Percussion Music 1951-1957.
+Notable releases include Rebel’s 1745 Zelindor, Roi de Sylphes and Monsigny’s 1762 Le Roi et le Fermier.
+She also can be heard on the recent and upcoming Chandos recordings Comédie et Tragédie, Vol. 1 and Vol. 2 with Philadelphia’s Tempesta di Mare, as well as DC-based Cantate’s 2012 release of Andrew Simpson’s Crown of Stars, and Patrick Roulet’s 2012 CD, Michael Colgrass Percussion Music 1951-1957.

 Humphreys currently teaches percussion at Towson University and is Percussion Mentor and performing artist for National Music Festival.
 She is also a member of the Vic Firth Education Team, a frequent clinician, and a proud endorser of Grover Pro Percussion and Zildjian cymbals.